 The Peace Gardens are an award winning public space situated along Pinstone Street, near the Winter Garden and within walking distance of the Millennium Galleries.

-The Peace Gardens form the central part of a spectacular walk, taking visitors from Sheffield Railway Station through a series of exciting new developments each with their own distinctive lighting, public art and water features.
+They form the central part of a spectacular walk, taking visitors from Sheffield Railway Station through a series of exciting developments each with their own distinctive lighting, public art and water features.

 The Peace Gardens area was originally the churchyard of St Paul's Church, which was built in the 18th century.
 The church was built to accommodate Sheffield’s increasing population, which had outgrown the capacity of the Parish Church (which is now the Anglican Cathedral).